P. Adinarayana Rao: Film

 He and S. V. Ranga Rao made their debut into the film industry with the film Varudhini in 1946.
 Adinarayana Rao wrote lyrics and composed music for two songs in that film.
 He wrote lyrics and composed music for two more films.
 He got a break with the film Gollabhama (1947) directed by C. Pullaiah, in which his wife Anjali Devi made her debut.
 He was the music director for the film Palletoori Pilla in 1950.
 He married Anjali Devi in 1948, and they had two sons.
 His granddaughter Saila Rao is also an actress.

 He was so generous to promote his assistant Dholak Satyam as Co Music Director for film Bhakta Kannappa.
-His authenticity,profound knowledge in conducting music for interludes & back ground score with numerous instruments based on pure Hindustani classical music ragas fetched him status of distinctive musician who achieved the feat of using most instruments in Telugu film Industry.
+His authenticity, profound knowledge in conducting music for interludes & background score with numerous instruments based on pure Hindustani classical music ragas fetched him status of distinctive musician who achieved the feat of using most instruments in Telugu film Industry.

 During the 1980s, he mainly composed music and wrote lyrics under Padmalaya Studios for the actor Krishna until the former's death in 1991.